Cyclic homology, $S^1$-equivariant Floer cohomology, and Calabi-Yau structures: Circle action on the open sector

 for some codimension-0 manifold-with-boundary $\bar{M}$ (called a Liouville domain whose completion is $M$); or

-\item compact and either monotone (meaning $[\omega] = 2 \tau c_1(M)$ for some $\tau > 0$) or symplectically aspherical (meaning $\omega(\pi_2(M)) = 0$). \end{itemize} If $M$ is Liouville, we henceforth fix a cylindrical end \eqref{cylend}, and use $r$ to refer to the corresponding $[0,\infty)$ coordinate.
-If $2c_1(M) = 0$ and we wish to define a $\Z$-graded category, we might optionally equip $M$ with a {\em grading structure}, which is a trivialization of the square of the canonical bundle $(\Lambda_{\C}^n T^*M)^{\otimes 2}$.
-In such an $M$, we will study properly embedded Lagrangians submanifolds $L \subset M$ which are themselves {\em admissible} meaning that \begin{itemize} \item if $M$ is Liouville then $L$ must be exact $\lambda_{L} = df$, equipped with fixed choice of primitive which vanishes outside a compact set (which implies, as in \eqref{cylend} that $L$ is modeled on the cone of a Legendrian near infinity);
+\item any compact symplectic manifold which is either monotone ($[\omega] = 2 \tau c_1(M)$ for some constant $\tau > 0$) or symplectically aspherical ($\omega(\pi_2(M)) = 0$). \end{itemize} If $M$ is Liouville, we henceforth fix a cylindrical end \eqref{cylend}, and use $r$ to refer to the corresponding $[0,\infty)$ coordinate.
+Examples of (properly embedded) admissible Lagrangian submanifolds $L \subset M$ in admissible $M$ include \begin{itemize} \item in Liouville $M$, one can take any exact $L$ (i.e., with $\lambda_{L} = df$), equipped with fixed choice of primitive which vanishes outside a compact set (which implies, as in \eqref{cylend} that $L$ is modeled on the cone of a Legendrian near infinity);

-\item if $M$ is monotone, then we require $L$ to be monotone (meaning $\omega(-)= \rho \mu_L(-): H_2(M,L) \to \R$, where $\omega$ is symplectic area and $\mu_L$ is the Maslov class); and if $M$ is aspherical we require $L$ to be tautologically unobstructed (meaning it bounds no $J$-holomorphic discs for some $J$, which is satisfied if e.g., $\omega(\pi_2(M,L)) = 0$). \end{itemize} \begin{rem} More generally we will allow any $M$ and Lagrangians in it which satisfy the Assumptions stated below and in \S \ref{section:closed}: these amount to requiring either that the possible non-compactness of $M$ and $L$ is of the geometrically tame variety and that $M$/$L$ have no/bound no $J$-holomorphic spheres/discs, or if they do that such spheres/discs can be counted --- or shown to not arise in compactifications --- using classical methods). \end{rem}